SaaS Security Posture Management Explained

 Security and Compliance Risks Addressed by SSPM Solutions

-SSPM tools can help identify and remediate various security and compliance risks associated with SaaS applications, including:
+SSPM tools can help identify and remediate various security and compliance risks associated with SaaS applications, including monitoring and securing a wide range of SaaS services:

 • Excessive User Permissions: Do you know which accounts in your SaaS application have administrative access?
 Are these privileges up-to-date with the actual needs and usage of that user or role?
 Overprivileged users pose a significant risk, as they may accidentally or maliciously access or modify sensitive information.
 Furthermore, if an account is compromised by an attacker, they potentially have wide privileges to do a lot of damage.
 Better to reduce the attack surface, and reduce SaaS account permissions to only the levels deemed absolutely necessary.